cpwood/Pico-Go-Web/content/docs/help/why.md

 ---
 ## Background

-Pretty much 99.9% of the code in this repo is from the fantastic [Pymakr](https://github.com/pycom/pymakr-vsc) project.
+Originally, pretty much 99.9% of the code in this repo was from the fantastic [Pymakr](https://github.com/pycom/pymakr-vsc) project.

-Whilst the out-of-the-box version of Pymakr can talk to a Pico board after a little initial configuration, it makes certain assumptions about the capabilities of the board.
-For example, when transferring files, it attempts to calculate file hashes to check the file has copied correctly.
-The Python module that it attempts to use for this isn't available on the Pico, so uploading or downloading fails.
+Whilst the out-of-the-box version of Pymakr can talk to a Pico board after a little initial configuration, it made certain assumptions about the capabilities of the Pico board at the time it was released to the market.

+For example, when transferring files, it attempted to calculate file hashes to check the file had copied correctly.
+The Python module that it attempted to use for this wasn't available on the Pico, so uploading or downloading failed.
+(The prerequisite modules are now present on the Pico and file hashing is now supported again.)

 There were two options available: change the existing Pymakr project so it could work with another manufacturer's board - i.e. add checks to detect whether a capability was available on the board before attempting an action - or create a derivative product.